Hans5958/hyper-flexible-timer/README.md

 ### Features

-- Start, stop, and reset buttons.
+- Start, pause, and stop buttons
 - Ability to add, remove, and run multiple timers
 - Changable time and title
 - Switching betwwen counting up (as a stopwatch) and counting down (as a timer)